Cut-off phenomenon for the ax+b Markov chain over a finite field: The general upper bound

 \section{The general upper bound}

 In this section, we discuss a general polylogarithmic upper bound on the mixing time.
-It was observed by Bukh, Harper and Helfgott (see \cite{Hel-growth}*{footnote 4 on page 372}, where this was announced) that such a bound can be deduced easily from Konyagin's main lemma in \cite{Kon-RW}.
+It was observed by Bukh, Harper, Helfgott and Lindenstrauss (see \cite{Hel-Arizona}*{Exercises 3.13 and 3.14}) that such a bound can be deduced easily from Konyagin's main lemma in \cite{Kon-RW}.
 More precisely we aim at the following.